A quick out-and-back to a quintessential alpine lake

 Ribbon Lake is a stunning backcountry lake that can be accessed via two short hikes: an 11.1 km hike and short scramble from the Ribbon Creek parking lot or a 10.2 km hike from the Buller Mountain Day Use Area on the Smith-Dorrien/Spray Lakes Road, Hwy 742.
-I had visited Ribbon Lake utilizing the scramble root (think chains) in 2017 with Emily.
+I had visited Ribbon Lake utilizing the scramble root (think chains) in 2017 with Micah.
 This time Laura and I had decided to use the hiking route up over Buller Pass.

 The route to Ribbon Lake is very straightforward.
 We did make a photocopy of the excellent description and topo map from Gillean Daffern’s Kananaskis Country Trail Guide Volume 1, plus I had my Viewranger App which displayed the entire route.
 The route winds up a valley between Buller Mountain and Mt.
 Engadine through an old burn.
 The trail then diverts around to the south side of Buller Pass Peak.
 Then the trail flattens out through a sub-alpine meadow before the final push up to South Buller Pass.
 Distance to the pass is 7.5 km.
 From the pass there is a clear view of Ribbon Lake, only another 3.7 km.